Azure/Commercial-Marketplace-SaaS-Accelerator/docs/Installation-Instructions.md

 |--|--|
 |Landing page URL | Path to the Provisioning Service.
 Eg: https://saaskit-portal.azurewebsites.net
 |Connection webhook | Path to the web hook API in the Provisioning Service.
 Eg: https://saaskit-portal.azurewebsites.net/api/AzureWebhook
-|Azure Active Directory Tenant ID | Tenant where the AD application is created and configured to have the redirect URIs as explained above.
+|Azure Active Directory Tenant ID | Tenant where the AD application is registered.
-|Azure Active Directory Application ID | ID of the AD application with the redirect URIs configured as explained above
+|Azure Active Directory Application ID | ID of the registered AD application

 ---

-### Purchase the offer
+## Subscribing to the offer

-Assuming that the SaaS offer was published and is available in the known tenants, follow the steps to try out a purchase against your SaaS offer.
+Assuming that the SaaS offer was published and is available for the known tenants, or you have logged on as one of the preview users, if the offer is in preview stage, follow the steps for subscribing to the SaaS offer.

 1. Log on to [Azure](https://portal.azure.com)
 2. Click **All Services** menu option on the left.

 ![AllServices](./images/All-Services.png)

 3. Search for resources of type **Software as a Service**.
-The page enlists all the SaaS offers that were previously purchased.
+The page lists all the SaaS offers that were previously purchased.
 ![SaaS Subscriptions](./images/CloudSaasOfferList.png)

 4. Click **Add** to proceed to purchase a new SaaS offer.